shahanakattil/MS-900-Lab-Content/Module-3-M365-Business-Management-Capabilities.md

    ![](Images/img73.png)

-### Task 2 : Change a form theme and Sharing forms
+### Task 2 : Change a form Style and Sharing forms

 In this task, you will learn how to customize the theme of your newly created form and the means to share it.

-1. Click on the **Theme** at the top right of the design window and pick the color or background you want.
+1. Click on the **Style** at the top right of the design window and pick the color or background you want.

    ![](Images/img74.png)